 Review a few of our patient testimonials here.

-The benefits of RPE come from the fresh plasma infused into your body, the antioxidant power of albumin, and the removal of the harmful toxins, antibodies, and damaged proteins from your body.
+The benefits of TPE come from the fresh plasma infused into your body, the antioxidant power of albumin, and the removal of the harmful toxins, antibodies, and damaged proteins from your body.

 And since plasma exchange physically removes toxins from your body, it isn’t dependent on your detoxification pathways, which are usually compromised in chronically ill patients.
 It’s truly the ultimate detox therapy.

 Therapeutic Plasma Exchange Risks and Side Effects

 Plasma exchange is a well-studied and frequently used procedure for many autoimmune and neurological conditions.
 But with any medical procedure, side effects are possible.

 At MaxWell Clinic, we use FDA-approved medical devices and medical supplies during our procedures.
 Potential side effects of Therapeutic Plasma Exchange include low calcium, low blood pressure, and allergic reactions – but these are generally very mild.

 Historically, most side effects associated with plasma exchange and plasmapheresis result from using large catheters rather than peripheral IVs in the arm.
 When patients have to have this procedure repeatedly, the smaller veins in the arm can become difficult to access.